loukerx/CoffeeShops/README.md

 * I read the details of the the question and get a fully understanding about this question.
 * I draw a brief idea about the UX which includes a tableview for coffee shops and a mapview for displaying location
 * I read foursquare API document, I choose "https://api.foursquare.com/v2/venues/explore" which is more suitable for this task.
-* than coding and testing for this question.
+* Do coding and testing for this question.
 * I use a push segue to display location on a map
 * I created an extra static tableView as a main entry, because I will display a alert for user who first time open this app and who needs to turn location service on.